AdaptiveConsulting/ReactiveTraderCloud/README.md

 ### Front-End

 The front-end is written in Javascript with React.
+More details on the client-side infrastructure are available [here](docs/client.md).

 ### Back-End

 The back-end services are cross-platform.
-For details of how to set up the services on your on machine see below.
+More details on the back-end infrastructure are available [here](docs/server.md).

 ## Getting Started